OmniSVG: A Unified Scalable Vector Graphics Generation Model

-We report the evaluation metrics of our OmniSVG and baselines on our MMSVG-2M dataset, including the MMSVG-Icon, MMSVG-Illustration and MMSVG-Character in Tab.~\ref{tab:quantitative_sota}, including both text-to-SVG and image-to-SVG tasks.
-As shown in Tab.~\ref{tab:quantitative_sota}, OmniSVG consistently outperforms all other text-to-SVG baselines across all evaluation metrics, indicating lower FID values, higher CLIP scores, higher aesthetic scores and higher HPS scores.
-For the image-to-SVG tasks, while image vectorization method LIVE achieves higher SSIM, lower LPIPS and lower MSE scores, our OmniSVG can achieve higher DINO scores, indicating the higher semantic features between the input image and the generated SVGs.
+We compare our OmniSVG with other baseline methods on the ``text-to-SVG'' and ``image-to-SVG'' tasks in our MMSVG-Bench.
+In addition to the metrics mentioned in \cref{sec:MMSVGBench}, we also report the average token length (\# tokens) of a generated SVG sample utilizing the Qwen2.5-VL~\citep{qwen2.5-VL} tokenizer.

+As shown in Tab.~\ref{tab:quantitative_sota}, OmniSVG demonstrates strong performance compared to state-of-the-art baselines in text-to-SVG generation, achieving superior FID scores and competitive CLIP score, aesthetic quality, and HPS.
+For image-to-SVG, OmniSVG also achieves competitive results with traditional vectorization methods, \textit{i.e.} LIVE~\cite{live}, DiffVG~\cite{diffvg}, and VTracer~\cite{vtracer}, but with a much shorter sequence length.
+When comparing to auto-regressive methods, \textit{i.e.} GPT-4o~\cite{GPT-4o} and StarVector~\cite{starvector}, OmniSVG also achieves a superior performance across all metrics.
+The above results indicate that OmniSVG effectively balances the generation cost and the visual quality when generating SVGs according to multi-modal conditions.

-\subsubsection{Qualitative Evaluations}
+\subsection{Qualitative Evaluations}

-\textbf{Text-to-SVG task} As shown in \cref{fig:Qualitative image-to-SVG Evaluations}, we compare the performance of our method with several baseline approaches using seven distinct text prompt instructions for the text-to-SVG task.
-For optimization-based methods, such as SVGDreamer~\citep{svgdreamer} and VectorFusion~\citep{vectorfusion}, generating an SVG from a single prompt requires significant computation time.
-These methods rely on iterative optimization processes, which, while effective for refining SVG details, are computationally expensive and time-consuming.
-In contrast, language-based methods like IconShop~\citep{iconshop} and Chat2SVG~\citep{chat2svg} offer faster generation times, as they leverage pre-trained models to generate SVG templates more efficiently.
-However, each of these methods comes with notable limitations.
-IconShop, despite producing complete SVG shapes, is restricted to generating black-and-white graphics, which limits its applicability in scenarios requiring color and visual richness.
-Chat2SVG, although more flexible, is a two-stage process.
-In this section, we focus on the first stage of Chat2SVG, which is responsible for generating an initial SVG template.
-While it offers some flexibility, the generated SVGs often lack the level of detail and semantic consistency observed in the outputs from our method.
+\paragraph{Text-to-SVG task}.
+We compare our method with baseline approaches using seven distinct text prompts for the text-to-SVG task, as shown in \cref{fig:Qualitative image-to-SVG Evaluations}.
+Optimization-based methods like SVGDreamer~\citep{svgdreamer} and VectorFusion~\citep{vectorfusion} require significant computation time due to their iterative optimization processes, which, while effective for refining SVG details, are computationally expensive.
+Auto-regressive methods, such as IconShop~\citep{iconshop} and Chat2SVG~\citep{chat2svg}, generate SVGs more quickly by leveraging pre-trained models but have notable limitations.
+IconShop produces monochrome SVGs, restricting its applicability, while Chat2SVG, though flexible, generates less detailed and semantically consistent SVGs in its first stage.
+Our OmniSVG consistently outperforms all baselines across various text prompts in generating high-fidelity SVGs with rich color, geometric accuracy, and the ability to handle complex visual cues.